Skip to content

 Dartmoor bog spiders

-This group of spiders is found in the acidic wetlands of Dartmoor, including large upland peat bogs, smaller valley mires, and along streams modified by old tin workings.
+This group of spiders is found in the acidic wetlands of Dartmoor, including large upland peat bogs, smaller valley mires, and along streams modified by old tin works.
 All the sites that support these spiders are within the North and South Dartmoor SSSIs.
 Good examples include Foxtor Mires (near Whiteworks disused tin mine) and Raybarrow Pool (below Little Hound Tor).

 A money spider